What Promotes Healthy Gums

 Hey there!
 Some links on this page are affiliate links which means that; if you choose to make a purchase, I may earn a small comission at no extra cost to you.
 I greatly appreciate your support!

-If you have healthy gums, it’s likely that your whole mouth is healthy.
-You can prevent gum disease by using a soft-bristled toothbrush, flossing daily and rinsing with a mouthwash.
+If you have healthy gums, your whole mouth is likely healthy.
+You can prevent gum disease by using a soft-bristled toothbrush, flossing daily, and rinsing with mouthwash.

 Gums are an important part of your overall health.
 They help support your teeth and if they become unhealthy, this can lead to painful and expensive problems.
 I wrote this article about what healthy gums look like that you may find helpful.